alonbardavid/alonbd.com/blog/2019-10-09-why-you-should-use-mobx.md

 notifications/messages , authentication (and my user info), showing if a feed/group has more items to show, number of online users and a lot more.

-If you also go by Kent C. Dodds' suggestion in [How to use React Context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) you'll be effectively doubling the size of your boilerplate (using separate contexts for the state value and the function that updates it)

 Since you often bundle state and actions together with MobX it also lessons the problem of prop drilling - it's much easier to send a